 The Latest Neurodiagnostics

 Our pediatric specialists utilize the newest technology to identify the foci, or the area of the brain where seizures are originating.
-State-of-the-art diagnostic tests are employed to diagnose or confirm an epilepsy diagnosis—which may include electroencephalogram (EEG), Computed Tomography Scan (CT scan), Magnetic Resonance Imaging (MRI) and long-term EEG monitoring.
+State-of-the-art diagnostic tests are employed to diagnose or confirm an epilepsy diagnosis—which may include electroencephalogram (EEG), magnetic resonance imaging (MRI), single-photon emission computed tomography (SPECT) scan, positron emission tomography (PET) scan and and long-term EEG monitoring (LTM).

 Epilepsy Treatment Options

-The goal of seizure management is to control, stop, or decrease the frequency of the seizures without interfering with the child's normal growth and development.
+The goal of seizure management is to control a child's seizures completely without interfering with the child's normal growth and development.

-- Medication Medications that treat seizures and epilepsy are recommended based on the type of seizure, age of the child, side effects, and adherence ability.
+- Medications that treat epilepsy are recommended based on the type of seizures, age of the child and side effects.

-- Ketogenic Diet Sometimes offered to children who still have seizures while on medication, the ketogenic diet is very high in fat and low in carbohydrates.
-It doesn’t work for everyone and is only to be used under close physician supervision.
+- Ketogenic Diet is sometimes offered to children who still have seizures while on medication.
+The ketogenic diet is very high in fat and low in carbohydrates.
+It is not appropriate in all cases and is only to be used under close physician and dietitian supervision.

-- Vagus Nerve Stimulation (VNS) For children not responding well to seizure medications, VNS can control seizures by sending small pulses of energy to the brain from the vagus—which is a large nerve in the neck.
-A small battery is surgically placed into the chest wall, which is attached to the vagus nerve with small wires.
-It is programmed to send energy impulses to the brain and when the child feels a seizure coming on—he or she can activate the impulses, helping to stop the seizure.
+- Vagus Nerve Stimulation (VNS) can control seizures by sending small pulses of energy to the brain from the vagus nerve, which is a large nerve in the neck.
+VNS is used as a palliative measure to help control seizures.
+A small battery is surgically placed into the chest wall and attached to the vagus nerve with small wires.
+It is programmed to send intermittent energy impulses to the brain.
+This signaling significantly reduces seizures in approximately one-third of patients.
+In addition, when the child feels a seizure coming on, he or she can activate the VNS, helping to stop the seizure.

-Sometimes seizures cannot be controlled by medications, or the side effects are so severe that another treatment option needs to be seriously considered.
-If a child with epilepsy has tried, and failed, at least two medications he or she may be a candidate for epilepsy surgery.
+Sometimes seizures cannot be controlled by medications.
+If a child with epilepsy has failed at least two medications, he or she should be evaluated for epilepsy surgery.
 In some cases, surgery can be a cure for epilepsy.
 Surgical candidates require extensive preoperative testing and evaluation.